-Grab your chilled glass, squeeze the lime leaves gently in your hand and rub them along the rim of the glass, drop the lime leaves into the glass afterwards.
+Grab your chilled glass, squeeze the mint leaves gently in your hand and rub them along the rim of the glass, drop the lime leaves into the glass afterwards.

 Fill your serving glass with ice then strain the contents of the shaker into the glass.

 Top with San Pellegrino sparkling water, stir and serve immediately.